jessicawicher/Contact-Book-App/README.md

 - Delete contact
 - List all contacts

 It is executed in a Python 3 environment.
+For example, you can try it on Google Collab.

-Either copy the code to one online or execute in your terminal, if you have Pyhton installed.
+Either copy the code to the online environment or execute it in your terminal, if you have Python installed.

-You can download this file and execute with bash python contactapp.py
+You can download the file and execute it with bash python contactsapp.py

+After that, follow the instructions shown on the terminal.